 5. Forge Relationships Through Email

-Email marketing continues to be a key touchpoint to maintain contact with your leads as well as customers.
+Email marketing continues to be a key touchpoint to maintaining contact with your leads as well as customers.
 If done correctly, email is an effective relationship‑building tool and can have a positive, direct influence on revenue.

 To build trust with your contacts, your email strategy needs to be 100% permission‑based.
 Emails should be tailored to each persona and/or phase of the buyer’s journey.
 A/B testing can help you refine email marketing assets.
 Periodically test different days, times, subject lines, and other formats to land on the variation with the most opens, clicks, and engagement.